Sergutin/CookBook/README.md

   ### Fixed Bugs
     During bug testing, it was discovered that the .gitignore file was not created, resulting in sensitive information being uploaded to GitHub.
 To address this issue, I recreated the database on PostgreSQL, updated all credentials in the env.py file and in the Heroku project settings, including the values for DATABASE_URL, SECRET_KEY, and CLOUDINARY_URL.

+    Also the env.py was accidentally committed twice and the data was changed completely on both occasions.

     During HTML code testing, there were several errors:

   <img src="./media/readme/html_bugs.png" width=600px height=auto>